Farooqh103/MyDevProjects/AWS-Projects/Weather-Dashboard-Demo/README.md

 Day 1: Building a weather data collection system using AWS S3 and OpenWeather API

-# Weather Data Collection System - DevOps Day 1 Challenge
+This project is a Weather Data Collection System designed to fetch, store, and manage real-time weather data, showcasing core DevOps principles and Python development skills.

 ## Project Overview
 This project is a Weather Data Collection System that demonstrates core DevOps principles by combining: